The Hyatt Credit Card

 This card offer is currently unavailable on Bankrate.
 To see more cards in this category, please visit our excellent credit category page.

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

 For fans of the Hyatt brand, The Hyatt Credit Card offers some great perks like one night free annually and some terrific redemption values on rooms starting as low as 5,000 points.
 But if you can’t always stay within its portfolio of properties, this is probably not the right card for you.

 The Hyatt Credit Card, issued by Chase Bank, recently underwent a sign-up makeover.
-It once was lauded for its introductory offer of two free nights at any property in the world after meeting a $2,000 spending requirement — the potential value of which far exceeded the $75 annual cost of ownership.
+It once was lauded for its introductory offer of two free nights at any property in the world after meeting a $2,000 spending requirement within the first three months of opening the account — the potential value of which far exceeded the $75 annual cost of ownership.
 But in June 2017, the issuer changed the offer to a 40,000 point sign-up bonus instead, which can be leveraged a number of different ways.

 What those points are worth varies, as Hyatt assigns each of its properties a category, or ranking on a scale of 1 to 7 with Category 7 requiring the highest number of points (30,000) to redeem for a standard room for one night and Category 1 requiring the lowest (5,000).

 We found, for example, a $126 room at the Hyatt House Colorado Springs that you could stay at for 5,000 points.
 Your points are worth about $0.025.
 The Hyatt Regency Waikiki Beach Resort and Spa costs $238 per night or 20,000 points; so each point used here is worth $0.01.

 If you prefer higher-end properties, you may find the altered sign-up bonus offers less value.
 But if you’re more likely to use lower-priced or mid-tier hotels for your stays, you may be able to squeeze more value out of the new sign-up offer.